engine3d-dev/engine3d.github.io/docs/page2.md

         When `choco` prompts you to run install scripts from commands below, enter `all` so it could install everything.

         After installing MinGW, add C:\Users\<username>\ProgramData\chocolatey\bin to your environment variable path to make it available globally.
+        Creating a copy in the make.exe and renaming it to mingw32-make.exe to get make working.

     Install `git` (powershell must be admin):
     ```powershell